gruns/icecream/README.md

 ### Plain Ice Cream (without Arguments)

 Do you ever add print statments to determine which parts of your program are executed, and in which order they're executed?
-If you've ever added `print()`s to something like
+If you've ever added prints to something like

 ```python
 def foo():